BUS3004 : Business Information Systems

 - Teaching Location: Newcastle City Campus

-This module aims to provide students with an understanding of e-Business and its relevance for modern-day economies and societies.
-More specifically, it explains how an understanding of information systems (IS) is central for understanding e-Business and how IS have enabled changes in the business context, organisational designs, business strategies, business models and innovation management.
+This module aims to provide students with an advanced understanding of business information systems (IS) and its relevance for modern-day firms and societies.
+More specifically, it explains how to enable changes in the business context, organisational designs, business strategies, business models and innovation management.

-This module will, therefore, begin by providing students with an understanding of IS and how developments in such systems have enabled e-Business.
-The module will focus in on what IS are used by organisations for internal and external operations, such as the automation of business processes in the supply chain of brick and mortar companies eg. manufacturing and logistics.
-These topics will be complemented by other related areas including IS development, managing IS projects and ethical/security aspects of e-Business.
+This module will, therefore, begin by providing students with a solid understanding of core IS concepts and how developments in such systems have enabled the so-called e-business phenomenon.
+The module will focus on what IS are used by organisations for internal and external operations, such as the automation of business processes in the marketing or supply chain areas.
+These topics will be complemented by other related areas including IS development, managing IS projects as well as ethical and security aspects.
 Where appropriate guest lectures will be given.

 Outline Of Syllabus

 i) Module overview/what is an IS?

 ii) Business processes and IS used in organisations,

 vi) e-Commerce part A

 viii) IS and competitive strategy,